 After a decade in NYC, I recently returned to Texas.
 I am currently working for the City of San Antonio’s Planning Department and learning all I can about planning in Texas from the perspective of local government.
 This fall, I am beginning a part-time PhD program in Applied Demography at the University of Texas San Antonio and looking forward to tapping into the educational community here.

-I’m currently working for the City of San Antonio’s Planning Department, and am enjoying a different perspective on planning in government.
-I’ve previously worked in the nonprofit and advocacy realm as a Senior Planner for Housing and Neighborhood Planning at Regional Plan Association, focusing on regional issues such as promoting local arts and culture, limiting health disparities, and creating affordable housing.
-I’m also hoping to pursue more teaching opportunities, and was previously a Visiting Assistant Professor at Pratt Institute where I taught demographic and economic planning methods.
+I’ve previously worked in the research and advocacy realm as a Senior Planner for Housing and Neighborhood Planning at Regional Plan Association, focusing on regional issues such as promoting local arts and culture, limiting health disparities, and creating affordable housing.
+As I continue my studies, I am hoping to pursue more teaching opportunities.
+I was previously given the tremendous opportunity as a Visiting Assistant Professor at Pratt Institute where I taught demographic and economic planning methods.

-My other professional interests include innovative participatory planning, education tools, community economic development, and environmental justice.
+My other professional interests include innovative participatory planning, education tools/games, community economic development, and environmental justice.
 At other times I enjoy cooking, crafting, singing, and making a new home in San Antonio.